sudheermuthyala/AKS/02-Docker-fundamentals/README.md

 3. **Inconsistencies across Environments**
 - Very hard to track changes across Dev/QA/Staging and Prod environments and they end up with inconsistencies
 4. **Operational Support**
-- Need more resources to handle operational issues on day to da basis
+- Need more resources to handle operational issues on day to day basis
 • Server Support (hardware, software)
 • Patching releases
 • Developer Environments